Unidata/awips2/docs/dev/awips-development-environment.md

 ## 3. Install the ADE

 Install the AWIPS Development Environment (ADE) using yum.
-This will install Eclipse (4.6.1), Java (1.8), Ant (1.9.6), Python 2.7 and its modules (Numpy, Matplotlib, Shapely, Jep, and others).
+This will install Eclipse (4.17), Java (11), Ant, Python 3.8.2 and its modules (Numpy, Matplotlib, Shapely, Jep, and others).

     yum clean all
     yum groupinstall awips2-ade